Top 10 most popular food in Johor, Malaysia 2012

 4) Bak Kut Teh

 Bak kut teh literally means “meat bone tea”.
 It is made of pork meat, ribs and often innards brewed in herbal broth.
 It is usually served with Chinese tea, hence the teh in bak kut teh.
-Bak kut teh shops are very common in Johor and the preferred style here is mainly the Teochew style which is herbal and soupy.
+Bak kut teh shops are very common in Johor and the preferred style here is mainly the Malaysian style which is herbal and brothy.
 This style relies on the freshness of the ingredients, so both the herbal taste and the body of the soup tend to be light and subtle, in order not to overpower the pork’s natural flavours.

 The style in Johor is less lemak (coconut milk) based but relies more on grounded spices for taste and flavour.
 The flavourful gravy is lighter in body than the variety found in neighbouring

 .
-In Johor, the laksa is loaded with tofu, fish balls, pork balls, and you can add extra ingredients at additional cost.
+In Johor, the curry laksa is loaded with tofu, fish balls, pork balls, and you can add extra ingredients at additional cost.
 Singapore

 6) Lontong Kering